 Last Monday I presented, once again, a session in the Integration Monday series.
 This time the topic was BizTalk Server: Teach me something new about Flat Files (or not).
-This was my fifth session that I deliver:
+This was the fifth session that I deliver:

 - The first time I presented a session on BizTalk Server Tips & Tricks for Developers and Admins (Deep Dive) (June 22, 2015)

 - The second time was Real Case Scenarios Where BizTalk NoS Ultimate Can Improve Our Efficiency (August 31, 2015)

 - Followed by Creating reusable pieces in Logic Apps (April 18, 2016)

 - And BizTalk Mapping Patterns, Best Practices (April 25, 2016)

 And I think will not be the last!
 However, this time was different for many aspects and in a certain way it was a crazy session… Despite having some post about BizTalk Server: Teach me something new about Flat Files on my blog, I didn’t have time to prepare this session (sent to a crazy mission for a client and also because I had to organize the integration track on TUGA IT event), I had a small problem in my BizTalk Server 2016 machine in which I had to switch to my BizTalk Server 2013 R2 VM, interrupted by the kids in the middle of the session because the girls wanted me to have dinner with them (worthy of being in this series)… but it all ended well and I think it was a very nice session with two great real case samples: